- ACLS Humanities E-Book

 - Biography in Context

 Provides biographical information on more than 528,000 people throughout history, around the world, and across all disciplines and subject areas.
 The database also provides full-text articles from over 350 magazines and newspapers and includes more than 27,000 images plus links to Web sites tied to the lives and works of the subjects.

 Access to approximately 100,000 pages of monographs, essays, articles, speeches, and interviews written by leaders within the black community from the earliest times to the present.
 Includes 1,297 sources with 1,098 authors, covering the non-fiction published works of leading African Americans.
 In addition to well-know works, when completed, the collection will feature unique, fugitive and never-before-published materials, including the complete run of the Black Panther newspaper.

 - Digital National Security Archive

 Provides a collection of primary documents central to U.S. foreign and military policy since 1945.
-The resource now includes 37 collections consisting of over 90,000 meticulously indexed documents, with more than 617,000 total pages.
+The resource now includes 31 subscribed collections consisting of over 43,000 meticulously indexed documents.
 Each of these collections, compiled by top scholars and experts, exhaustively covers the most critical world events, countries, and U.S. policy decisions from post-World War II through the 21st century.

 - Dissertations & Theses

-Access to more than 2.7 million entries, the most comprehensive collection of doctoral dissertations and master's theses in the world.
+Access to nearly 3 million searchable citations, the most comprehensive collection of doctoral dissertations and master's theses in the world.
 Dissertations from 1980 forward include 350-word abstracts and Master's theses from 1988 forward include 150-word abstracts.
 Full text for most dissertations since 1997 with 1.2 million full text dissertations available for download in PDF format.
-Approximately 70,000 new dissertations and theses are added each year.
-Coverage from 1861 to the present.
+Approximately 80,000 new dissertations and theses are added each year.
+Coverage from 1743 to the present.

 - Early American Newspapers, Series 1